 The Founder and CEO of Women’s EcoPeace, Stacy organized the groundbreaking statewide coalition calling upon the Oregon Public Employees Retirement System (PERS) to Divest from War.
 She was a charter Board member of Military Families Speak Out and served on the Steering Committee.
 She was the Executive Director of the Martin Luther King Jr. Outreach Center, and co-created and produced a multimedia human rights campaign that was nominated for a regional advertising award.
 A compelling speaker with a powerful message, Stacy has conducted more than 600 multimedia interviews, including Hardball with Chris Matthews, BBC, Deborah Norville on MSNBC, the Lehrer News Hour, NBC Nightly News, The Connection on PBS/NOW, and a feature story in the Washington Post.

-Stacy has an M.F.A. in Writing/Nonfiction, an M.S. in Women’s Studies from Minnesota State University, and a B.A. in International Relations.
+Stacy has an M.F.A. in Writing/Nonfiction from Pacific University, an M.S. in Women’s Studies from Minnesota State University, and a B.A. in International Relations.
 She attended the Hubert H. Humphrey Institute’s Center for Visionary Leadership, the Doctoral program at Wisdom University, and served as adjunct faculty at Gonzaga University, Southern Oregon University, and elsewhere.
 She was the creator and director of the performance art piece, Homefront 911: Military Family Monologues, which made history when it took the stage at the U.S. Capitol.
 Stacy has written more than 70 articles with bylines at Alternet.org, The Daily Beast, Salon, The Progressive, The San Francisco Chronicle, Seattle Post-Intelligencer, Seattle Woman, Tacoma News Tribune, Truthout, The Women's Media Center and many others.

 She led the Heart2Heart Tour to Philadelphia’s Constitution Center and gave her Freedom Medal back to former President George W. Bush on Veterans Day, 2018.
 Ms. Bannerman has the distinction of being the first and only military family member to return a war award to an American President. https://popularresistance.org/military-family-member-returns-freedom-medal-to-george-w-bush/?fbclid=IwAR1A_GncboR1FFMTM4mYdTw_oNRWlhkbr9UxnVg2DBprRl0KfNFbJz7F944 She currently resides in Virginia, where she is working on her third book, second screenplay, and world peace.